Beexoul/Beexoul/README.md

 - 🔭 I’m currently Student
 - 🌱 I’m currently learning : Java , Python and PHP
 - 💬 Ask me about Programming
-- ⚡ Fun fact: i also write poetry and Also Sketch
+- ⚡ Fun fact: i also do poetry and Also Sketch